iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 ```

 Same as before, no need to run `prepare`, `featurize`, etc ... but, it doesn't
-run even `train` again this time!
+run even `train` again this time either!
 It cached the previous run with the same set
-of inputs (parameters + data) and reused it now!
+of inputs (parameters + data) and reused it.

 </details>